ryannair02/MIST4610-Project1/README.md

 Pasupuleti, Chaitanya, cvp78617
 Valladares, Matthew, mjv46711

+Problem Description:

+"Goal Achievers FC" has recently been facing challenges with managing player injuries, recovery timelines, and ensuring the availability of players for upcoming matches and training sessions.
+The club has experienced situations where the lack of real-time information on player recovery status has led to inadequate preparation for games and training sessions being less effective.
+Additionally, there's been difficulty in reporting and analyzing the frequency and types of injuries to implement preventative measures.

 **Chat GPT Write-Up**
 Business Overview
 Core Activities: The club focuses on training sessions for different age groups, organizing friendly matches and participating in competitive leagues.
 We also host soccer camps and clinics.